 Los Angeles is blessed with an abundance of outstanding art museums, but if you only have time for one, the Getty Center combines an outstanding collection of classic and modern art and photography with stunning architecture and one of the best views in town.
-It's also free, although there's a fee to park.Getty Center Visitors Guide
+It's also one of the top free things to do in LA, although there's a fee to park.Getty Center Visitors Guide

 2. Getty Villa